Welcome to the Israeli Basketball Players Association .

 IBPA is the sole representative of professional basketball players in Israel, vis-a-vis their clubs and the Israeli basketball federation.
 Although only Israeli players can be members of IBPA, in matters concerning shared interests of both Israeli and foreign players, the union acts on behalf of all players in Israeli clubs.
 Among others, IBPA represents all players during bankruptcy and liquidations procedures, and also in matters concerning ULEB's regulations.
 IBPA strongly encourages all professional basketball players to contact us in any relevant matter.

-Nir Alon, Chairman
+Nir Alon, President